cha0skvlt/cha0skvlt/README.md

 👨‍💻 **15 years of real-world Unix experience**
 Debian, FreeBSD, Kali — from servers to edge devices

-⛏ Survived the SVN era.
-Still here.
-Stronger.
-Git feels like cheating.
+⛏ Started with SVN.
+Survived.
+Git still feels like a luxury.

 ---